orbeon/orbeon-forms-doc/xforms/howtos/initial-data.md

     src="input:instance"/>
 ```

-This results in the `user-data` instance being populated with the XML data posted to the XForms page.
+This results in the `user-data` instance being populated with the XML data `POST`ed to the XForms page.
 It's as easy as this!

 _NOTE: Nothing prevents you to combine this method with getting data from the request or a service._